ahmadreza-log/daily-dev-jokes/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: How did the Coder CEO build his company headquarters?
+> Q: Who won the debate for the best name for loop variable?
 >
-> A: By calling the Constructor();
+> A: i won.

 > — ahmadreza-log